pivotal/docs-tap/tap-gui/plugins/install-application-live-view.md

 Application Live View installs three packages for `full` , `light` and `iterate` profiles:

-- Application Live View Backend Package (backend.appliveview.tanzu.vmware.com) contains Application Live View back-end component
+- Application Live View Backend package (`backend.appliveview.tanzu.vmware.com`) contains Application Live View Backend component.

-- Application Live View Connector Package (connector.appliveview.tanzu.vmware.com) contains Application Live View connector component
+    - For the `view` profile, Application Live View installs Application Live View Backend package (`backend.appliveview.tanzu.vmware.com`).
+This installs the Application Live View Backend component with Tanzu Application Platform GUI in `app-live-view` namespace.

-- Application Live View Conventions Package (conventions.appliveview.tanzu.vmware.com) contains Application Live View Convention Service only
+- Application Live View Connector package (`connector.appliveview.tanzu.vmware.com`) contains Application Live View Connector component.

-For the `view` profile, Application Live View installs Application Live View Backend Package (backend.appliveview.tanzu.vmware.com): This installs the backend alongside TAP GUI in 'app-live-view' namespace
+    - For the `run` profile, Application Live View installs Application Live View Connector package (`connector.appliveview.tanzu.vmware.com`).
+This installs the Application Live View Connector component as DaemonSet in `app-live-view-connector` namespace.

-For the `run` profile, Application Live View installs Application Live View Connector Package (connector.appliveview.tanzu.vmware.com): This installs connector as DaemonSet in 'app-live-view-connector' namespace
+- Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`) contains Application Live View Convention Service only.

-For the `build` profile, Application Live View installs Application Live View Conventions Package (conventions.appliveview.tanzu.vmware.com): This installs the Application Live View Convention Service in 'app-live-view-conventions' namespace
+    - For the `build` profile, Application Live View installs Application Live View Conventions package (`conventions.appliveview.tanzu.vmware.com`).
+This installs the Application Live View Convention Service in `app-live-view-conventions` namespace.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../../install.md).